mysidia/CreateClipsList/README.md

 # CreateClipsList
-Generate a list of a Twitch channel's clips
+Generate a list of a Twitch channel's clips - Caveat: Apparently limited to 1000 by the API.